 With many pounds of squash to use, we’ve been pretty creative.
-We’ve made a squash pizza, squash ravioli and squash soup (to which we added turkey Italian sausage).
+We’ve made a squash pizza, squash ravioli, and squash soup (to which we added turkey Italian sausage).
 We also decided we didn’t want to waste the seeds, so we separated them from the flesh and dried them.
-The Grillmaster saved some for planting and we roasted the rest.
+The CompostMaster saved some for planting and we made curried squash seeds with the rest.

 Use your favorite curry in this recipe.
 We decided we wanted a little bit of heat, so we used a Harissa blend from Savory Spice Shop.
 If your spice mixture contains a lot of sodium, you may want to skip the Kosher salt.

-Roasted squash or pumpkin seeds make a great low-calorie, low-carb snack.
+Curried squash seeds make a great low-calorie, low-carb snack.

 Preheat oven to 375°F.